-- A pupil that looks white or red, instead of the normal black
+A pupil that looks white, instead of the normal black

-- A crossed eye (looking either toward the ear or toward the nose)
+A crossed eye, which is an eye looking either toward the ear or toward the nose

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of your child’s cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.
+If cancer is diagnosed, relieving symptoms remains an important part of your child’s cancer care and treatment.
+Managing symptoms may also be called "palliative care" or "supportive care."
+It is often started soon after diagnosis and continued throughout treatment.
+Be sure to talk with your child's health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.